TPG (internet service provider): TPG Internet

-TPG Internet sells many internet services, such as dialup, ADSL, ADSL2+, fibre and SHDSL broadband access, email services, website and domain name hosting, IPTV, VoIP solutions and virtual phone cards.
+TPG Internet sells many internet services, such as dialup, ADSL, ADSL2+, fibre and SHDSL broadband access, IPTV, VoIP solutions and virtual phone cards.
 TPG also include plans and bundles on the National Broadband Network (NBN).

 Unlimited broadband

 On 24 September 2010, TPG introduced a phone-line bundled unlimited plan that included unlimited, unmetered uploads and downloads and free IPTV.

 IPTV

 After a limited beta, TPG officially launched IPTV service on 12 June 2007.
-IPTV is available to all ADSL2+ customers on supported exchanges.
-It is not currently known when broadcasters from other licence areas will be provided on this service, or if the service currently available in Sydney will remain broadcasting.
-In the Sydney area, Free To Air Broadcasters are also made available.
+IPTV was available to all ADSL2+ customers on supported exchanges.
+It was discontinued in 2019.

-The current channels, predominately news-oriented, are all free.
-Subscription-based channels are expected in the future.

 TPG Systems

 TPG Systems was an OEM of PCs, laptops and servers.
 This division of the company ceased trading in early 2004.

 TPG Software

 TPG Software, trading as Catsoft, makes and sells accounting software to businesses.

 TPG Boomerang TV

 TPG Boomerang TV was a subscription television service that operated using PAS 8.
 It was launched in February 2000.

 TPG Mobile

-TPG Mobile acts as a Mobile Virtual Network Operator for the Optus network since August 2008.
-In late 2015, TPG switched its mobile service provider to Vodafone.
+TPG Mobile acted as a Mobile Virtual Network Operator (MVNO) using the Optus network from August 2008 until late 2015.
+In September 2015, TPG announced a switch to Vodafone Australia as its mobile service provider, moving its customers from the Optus network to the Vodafone network.
+Subsequently, in 2020, TPG merged with Vodafone Hutchison Australia (VHA), effectively becoming the owner of the Vodafone network in Australia.

+TPG Telecom and Optus have implemented an 11-year regional network-sharing deal under a Multi-Operator Core Network (MOCN) agreement that went live in early 2025.
+This arrangement allows TPG to use 2,444 Optus mobile network sites across regional Australia, expanding its mobile coverage from around 400,000 square kilometers to approximately 1 million square kilometers, covering 98.4% of Australia's population.
+In return, Optus gains access to TPG's spectrum, enhancing its network capacity and accelerating its 5G rollout in regional areas.
+The deal, which received ACCC approval in September 2024, aims to increase competition in the telecommunications market and improve services for customers of both companies.